 3. Blink Health

-Blink Health negotiates prices with certain pharmacy chains, and then tells you what your prescription would cost at those pharmacies if you buy it through BlinkHealth.com.
-No coupon is necessary — just visit the pharmacy to pick up your medication after paying for it online.
+Blink Health negotiates prices with certain pharmacy chains, and then tells you what your prescription would cost at those pharmacies if you buy it through Blink Health’s website.

-To search for your medication, visit the BlinkHealth.com home page, type the drug name into the search box and click the “Search” button.
+To search for your medication, visit the Blink Health homepage and enter the drug name into the search box.
 You can select the drug form — such as capsules or tablets — and the strength and quantity you need.
 Then, select a pharmacy and proceed to checkout.

-6. Gift card marketplace websites
+4. Gift card marketplace websites